Licensed under a 3-clause BSD style license - see LICENSE.rst

 the convolution kernel from the image borders.
 The default is

-Number of brightest objects to keep after sorting the full object list.
+The number of brightest objects to keep after sorting the source

-If ``brightest`` is set to `None`, all objects will be selected.
+list by flux.
+If ``n_brightest`` is set to `None`, all objects

-Maximum peak pixel value in an object.
-Only objects whose peak pixel
+The maximum allowed peak pixel value in an object.
+Objects with

-This may be used to exclude saturated sources.
-By default, when
+This keyword may be used, for example, to exclude saturated

 The (x, y) pixel coordinates of the approximate centroid